-5G is set to be a game changer for the telecom industry expected to yield enormous economic opportunities over the next 3 - 5 years.
-India has the potential to unlock \$ 48.69 billion through deployment of 5G over the next 4 years
+5G is set to be a game changer for the industry & expected to yield enormous economic opportunities over the next 3 -5 years .
+India has the potential to unlock \$ 450 billion through deployment of 5G in the period from 2023-2040

-The DoT is targeting 70% fiberisation of towers, average broadband speeds of 50 Mbps & 50 lakh km of optic fibre rollouts at a pan-India level by end of 2024
+Contracts for laying optical fibres in all villages to be awarded under Bharat Net Project in FY 2022-23.
+The Department of Telecom is targeting 70% fiberisation of towers, average broadband speeds of 50 Mbps & 50 lakh km of optic fibre rollouts at a pan-India level by end of 2024